vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 So how does this work?
 The first thing you have to do is to enable IM FastStart.
 You do this by designating a tablespace that you create as the IM FastStart tablespace.
 It must be empty and be able to store the contents of the IM column store.
 Oracle recommends that the tablespace be sized at twice the size of the INMEMORY_SIZE parameter setting.

+22. Enable FastStart

 ````
 <copy>
 conn / as sysdba
-alter session set container=orclpdb;;
+alter session set container=orclpdb;
 exec dbms_inmemory_admin.faststart_enable('USERS', FALSE);
 </copy>
 ````

-verify that that FastStart is enabled.
+23. verify that that FastStart is enabled.
 ````
 <copy>
  column tablespace_name format a10